Francisco Freire: Early life

-Francisco was born in Santiago in 1839, the son of Manuela Caldera Mascaiano and Gen. Ramón Freire Serrano, one of the principal leaders of the liberal Pipiolo movement who served as the Chilean head of state on of several occasions before the War of the Confederation.
+Francisco was born in Santiago in 1839, the son of Manuela Caldera Mascaiano and Gen. Ramón Freire Serrano, one of the principal leaders of the liberal Pipiolo movement who served as the Chilean head of state on several occasions before the War of the Confederation.

 He studied at the National Institute and the University of Chile before being sworn in as a lawyer on December 22, 1863.

 Career

 He served as deputy for Illapel from 1882 to 1885, serving on the Qualification Commissions of Powers and Budget.
 He was a substitute senator for Tarapacá from 1885 to 1891, but was disqualified for having accepted an administrative position.

-In 1886, he was appointed Mayor of Santiago, which he resigned in the same year to hold the position of Minister of Foreign Affairs and Colonization from October 30, 1886 to June 28, 1887.
-From March 11, 1887 to March 26, 1887, he served as Deputy Minister of Justice, Public Instruction and Worship.
+In 1886, he was appointed Mayor of Santiago, which he resigned in the same year to hold the position of Minister of Foreign Affairs and Colonization from October 30, 1886, to June 28, 1887.
+From March 11, 1887, to March 26, 1887, he served as Deputy Minister of Justice, Public Instruction and Worship.
 He also held the position of Mayor of Valparaíso.

 In 1898 he occupied the Intendancy of Tarapacá and the following year, again that of Santiago.